 Are Wireless Chargers Safe?

-In 2017, wireless charging earned its biggest awareness boost to-date when Apple announced the feature would be available in its latest lineup of iPhone devices.
-Since then, many users have adopted it.
-Yet, one of the more common questions about this relatively new technology remains.
+In 2017, “wireless charging” earned its biggest boost to-date when Apple announced their latest iPhone lineup featured the relatively new technology.
+Since then, many have adopted it.
+Two years later, one of the most common questions about wireless charging remains.
 “Is it safe?”

 What is Induction Charging?

-Essentially, inductive charging - the most common standard for wireless charging found in the market - is when a small electromagnetic field is generated around a transmitter.
-This field is captured by a receiver that turns it into power, then passes it along to a battery inside a device to be charged.
+“Inductive charging,” also known as wireless charging, is the most common form of cable-free charging found in the market.
+It occurs when a small electromagnetic field is generated around a transmitter inside the wireless charger.
+This field is captured by a receiver that turns it into power, and passes it along to a battery inside a device to be charged.

 Wireless Charging Is Safer in More Environments

-So, feel free to explore all the great wireless charging Nimble products options available today for wirelessly charging your personal devices, and take advantage of the ease and convenience it offers.
+Hopefully, you now feel a bit more at ease with the technology.
+Now, feel free to explore all the wireless charging options available today, and take advantage of the ease and convenience it offers.